jsmolka/blog/content/posts/horizons/index.md

 > So powerful, I feel so small but so alive<br>
 > Like watching the Earth rise<br>

 The chorus starts with a beautiful wordplay on falling in love and sunsets.
-The following lines mention the [hollow moon](https://en.wikipedia.org/wiki/Hollow_Moon), a pseudoscientific hypotheses by science fiction writer H. G. Wells about the moon's interior being inhabited by aliens.
+The following lines mention the [hollow moon](https://en.wikipedia.org/wiki/Hollow_Moon), a pseudoscientific hypotheses by sci-fi writer H. G. Wells about the moon's interior being inhabited by aliens.
 It might be a metaphor for the narrator feeling hollow himself.
 The void is then filled by [cerulean](https://en.wikipedia.org/wiki/Cerulean), a sky blue color, which might the blue eyes of the other person.

 ### Disappear <!-- https://www.youtube.com/watch?v=m-8n9YyfBB8 -->
 <!--